Iron Overload Disease Affects Many in North Central W.Va.

 A common genetic disease that affects the health of both men and women is a disease most people probably have never even heard of before.

-, which means there's too much iron in the body.
+It's called hemocromatosis, which means there's too much iron in the body.
 Dr. Sharon Brescoach, assistant professor of journalism at Fairmont State University, knows about the disease all too well.
 That's because her husband, Lewis, struggled with the disease for years, but died from it last March at the age of 56.

 Dr. Brescoach said iron overload affects many people who live in the Appalachian region, who have European backgrounds.
 Both parents must have the recessive gene for the disease to pass it on to their children.
 It typically affects more men than women.